deankoch/UYRW_data/markdown/get_meteo.md

 daymet.paths = lapply(daymet.vars, function(varname) file.path(daymet.storage, daymet.fns[[varname]]))
 ```

-After the UYRW subset of the Daymet data is extracted and saved, we will
+After the UYRW subset of the Daymet data is extracted and saved, we
 compress the source NetCDF files to reduce their size.
 We define the
 paths of these zipped copies now, so that we can check for them in the
 next step, and avoid downloading things twice.